-Jason Martin is an assistant professor, program director and chair of Journalism in the College of Communication.
+Jason Martin is an associate professor, program director and chair of Journalism in the College of Communication.
 He joined the faculty in 2011.

 Martin teaches courses in media law and ethics; First Amendment law; political communication; entrepreneurial journalism; reporting, writing, and editing skills; and advanced specialty reporting at both the undergraduate and graduate levels in areas such as data journalism, public records reporting and statistics for journalists.

 His research focuses on the intersection of journalism, technology and democracy, including a focus on political communication outcomes and First Amendment implications of public affairs journalism.

 His work has been published in journals such as Communication Law & Policy, North Carolina Journal of Law and Technology, University of Florida Journal of Law and Public Policy, Journal of Mass Media Law & Ethics, Journalism Studies, Newspaper Research Journal, Mass Communication and Society, Journal of Communication Inquiry, International Journal of Public Opinion, Mobile Media and Communication, International Journal of Mobile Communications, and Electronic News.

 He also has authored book chapters on political communication in News Agendas in Communication, The Global Journalist in the 21st Century, and The Routledge Handbook of Chinese Media, all published by Routledge, and Social Media, Culture, and Politics in Asia, published by Peter Lang.

 In 2015, he and his colleagues were awarded a $10,000 grant by the Association for Education in Journalism and Mass Communication, Mass Communication and Society Division, to study the political and health communication effects of journalists’ coverage of the Affordable Care Act.

 Martin is the research chair of the AEJMC Law and Policy Division for 2015-16, and served previously as the clerk/newsletter editor (2014-15) and teaching chair (2013-14) of the division.
 He will assume the title of head of the division during AEJMC’s annual conference in Chicago in August 2017.

 He served part of 2014-15 as interim advisor for the DePaul SPJ/ONA Student Chapter and his classes routinely deliver final projects to be published and broadcast in DePaul’s student media.